cl-library-docs/common-lisp-libraries/docs/index.md

 - [Quickref](http://quickref.common-lisp.net/): Frankly, this is just too much.
 As a user, all I want to know is "What can this library do?
 And, how do I do it?
 (What functions, macros or anything is available?)"
 Therefore, for a user, the only good place I found was the Packages section here.
 It is, after all, a Reference Manual.
 Another excuse is, again, that I do want human intervention in documentation.

-- [common-lisp.net](http://common-lisp.net/): Ultimately, this seems to be the place for everything.
-And indeed, most of the work on the site you are reading is directly based on the official documentation.
+- [common-lisp.net](http://common-lisp.net/): Ultimately, this is the place for most everything Common Lisp.
+And indeed, most of the work here is based on the official documentation.
 An attempt is made to "simplify" wherever need is felt.

 - [CLiki](http://cliki.net/): Again, layout and "at a glance"!